 4 minute Advocate website video of 2014 Parade

 NBC-33 story on 2014 Independence Day Parade

 Swing by Kenilworth Science & Technology School for the start of the parade.
 Enjoy the music of the Jemini Venture bluegrass band.
-Come visit with the animal adoption agencies who will be there.
+Animal adoption agencies may be there with cute animals looking for a home.
 The Baton Rouge Sheriff Department wil be on the school grounds taking identification fingerprints for kids.

 Come see the 2015 Parade at 6:30 pm on Friday, July 3, 2015!

 Best Float: Knights of Columbus, Santa Maria